EOSC-synergy/sqaaas-reporting-cookiecutter/README.md

    $ source venv/bin/activate
    $ pip install cookiecutter
    ```
-3. Run cookiecutter as in previous step #1.
+3. Run cookiecutter (as described in previous remark #1):
    - This will place the new validator plugin within the root path of the fork repository.
    ```console
    $ cookiecutter https://github.com/EOSC-synergy/sqaaas-reporting-cookiecutter